 Surveying a route west of Butte, Montana began in earnest as early as November 1, 1904 when the first crews set out to begin the arduous process of laying out the best rail line through thousands of square miles of wilderness and steep, mountainous terrain using the standard tools of the day; transits, stadia rods, and barometers.
 The route surveyed over St. Paul Pass, which was ultimately chosen by the railroad, began in August 1906 and was completed in November of that year.

 Surveying this section and the area it covered is somewhat staggering.
 The railroad estimated that for every one mile of grade which was ultimately chosen as part of the main line up to 4.5 miles was surveyed and documented.
-In total, between Butte and St. Paul Pass some 1,040 miles was surveyed with the actual main line covering those two points being only 230 miles in length.
+In total, between Butte and the pass some 1,040 miles was surveyed with the actual main line covering those two points being only 230 miles in length.
 Contract work for the building of the St. Paul Pass Tunnel was done by Winston Brothers Company of Minneapolis, Minnesota, which also handled much of the grading and construction between Missoula and the pass with the primary subcontract work carried out by contractors W.B.
 Cronk, A.D.
 McDougal & Company, Stewart & Welch, and Street & Lusk.

 Heading west from Missoula grading began in July 1906.
 Around this